TakeruKondo/Translator-/README.md

 # Translator-

-used translate module https://pypi.org/project/translate/ and created a simple script that translates EN-JA(日本語)
+module https://pypi.org/project/translate/ and created a simple script that translates EN-JA(日本語)